Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Receive a score for matching a romanized Japanese name with a Kanji transcription*
+*Return a score for matching Japanese name in KANJI ex. 山本 早苗 with a romanized name ex.
+Yamamoto Sanae*

 *<u>Cost :</u> The processing of each name requires **1** credit.*